jacobtomlinson/home-assistant.io/source/_components/rollershutter.rfxtrx.markdown

 ```

 ##### RFY
 The RFXtrx433e is required for RFY support, however it does not support receive for the RFY protocol - as such devices cannot be automatically added.
 Instead, configure the device in the [rfxmngr](http://www.rfxcom.com/downloads.htm) tool.
 Make a note of the assigned ID and Unit Code and then add a device to the configuration with the following id `071a0000[id][unit_code]`.
-Eg, if the id was `a` (`0a`) `00` `01`, and the unit code was `1` (`01`) then the fully qualified id would be `071a00000a000101`.
+Eg, if the id was `0a` `00` `01`, and the unit code was `01` then the fully qualified id would be `071a00000a000101`.

 ##### Common